SuperCowPowers/workbench/docs/lambda_layer/index.md

 Here's a simple example of using SageWorks in your Lambda Function.

 !!! warning "SageWorks Layer is Compressed"
     The SageWorks Lambda Layer is compressed (*to fit all the awesome*).
 This means that the `load_lambda_layer()` method must be called before using any other SageWorks imports, see the example below.
-If you do not do this you'll probably get a `numpy not found` error or something like that.
+If you do not do this you'll probably get a `No module named 'numpy'` error or something like that.

 ```py title="examples/lambda_hello_world.py"
 import json